cocomil11/cocomil11/_news/announcement_1.md

 related_posts: false
 ---

-Our exhibition "AR Ricci Map", which uses augmented reality to enhance Ricci maps, is now on display at the "China in Maps" exhibition in the HKUST library.
+Our exhibition [AR Ricci Map](https://library.hkust.edu.hk/china-in-maps/), which uses augmented reality to enhance Ricci maps, is now on display at the "China in Maps" exhibition in the HKUST library.